Getting Ready To Start Weaning

 Hygiene is still really important.
-Always wash your hands thoroughly before preparing food for your baby.
+Always wash your hands before preparing food for your baby.
 When your baby has finished his food, wash the bowls, plates and spoons in hot, soapy water, and rinse them afterwards.
 Or wash them in the dishwasher.

 To begin with your baby may not seem to eat much.
 Don't worry as at this stage babies are getting most of their nutrients from their breastmilk or first infant formula.

-Offering solid foods alongside their breast or formula feeds is sometimes called ''complementary feeding''.
 As they increase the amount of food they eat they will usually naturally reduce the amount of milk they drink and food will become their main source of energy.

-At 6-9 months your baby will work up to eating 2-3 meals per day.
+At 6-9 months your baby will build up to eating 2-3 meals per day.
 Water can be offered with these meals and your baby can continue to be breastfed on demand.
 The recommended amount of first formula at this age is 500-600mls per day.

 At 10-12 months your baby will be having 3 meals per day with a mid morning or afternoon snack, breastfeeding on demand or being offered the recommended amount of first formula of 400mls per day